percona/k8spxc-docs/docs/backups.md

     `backupSource.storageName` key in the `deploy/backup/restore.yaml` file to the name of the appropriate storage,

-* if there is no necessary backup storage in `deploy/cr.yaml`, set  your storage details in the `backupSource.s3` subsection instead of using the `backupSource.storageName` field:
+* if there is no necessary backup storage in `deploy/cr.yaml`, set your storage details instead of using the `backupSource.storageName` field:

     ```yaml
      ...